-\end{small} Here, it is assumed that the function $c_u(\uu) \in \R^{n_{cu}}$ and $c_u(\uu) \succeq 0$ should be interpreted element-wise, and the function $c_x(x_t,u_t,\theta,\uu,\ww) \in \R^{n_{cx}}$ with $c^j_x(\cdot)$ indicating the $j^{\text{th}}$ element.
-This problem definition deserves further comments. \\ \ \\ \textbf{remark.} Firstly, the cost function $V_t(\cdot)$ is typically defined by the user to reflect a desired outcome or performance goal.
+The cost function $V_t(\cdot)$ is typically defined by the user to reflect a desired outcome or performance goal.
 This can include both control performance (exploitation) and possibly identification (exploration) related goals also.
-For the purposes of this paper, it is enough to assume that $V_t(\cdot)$ is a twice continuously differentiable function of $\uu$ and is bounded below on the feasible domain, as determined by the constraints.
-Note that this implies restrictions on the state-space model \eqref{eq:ssm}. \\ \ \\ \textbf{remark.} Secondly, the problem is aimed at minimising the expected value of the cost relative to the joint conditional distribution over $x_t, \theta, \ww$ given the past measurements $u_{1:t}$ and $y_{1:t}$.
-Importantly, the resulting expected value is a function of the future control actions $\uu$ and the past data only.
-It is subtle, but important, to notice that this step involves full \emph{Bayesian nonlinear system identification}, which is perhaps most clear by noticing that a marginal of the required joint distribution $p(x_t, \theta, \ww |y_{1:t}, u_{1:t})$ is
+We make the following assumption on the cost: \begin{assumption} The cost $V_t(x_t, u_t, \theta, \uu,\ww)$ is assumed to be a twice continuously differentiable function of $\uu$ and is bounded below on the feasible domain, as determined by the constraints.
+Note that this implies restrictions on the state-space model \eqref{eq:ssm}. \end{assumption}

-That is, the posterior of the model parameters given the data.
-This encapsulates the full probabilistic information of the chosen model parameters available from the data.
-While this problem has been formulated for a long time---see e.g. \cite{Peterka1981} for an early formulation---it is only very recently (see e.g. \cite{AndrieuDoucetHolenstein2010,hendriks2020practical,LindstenJS:2014}) that we can actually solve this problem in a satisfactory way. \\ \ \\ \textbf{remark.} Thirdly, the constraints $c_u(\uu) \succeq 0$ allow for modelling input restrictions.
+The constraints $c_u(\uu) \succeq 0$ allow for modelling input restrictions.